jflamy/owlcms-tracker/docs/npm/TRACKER_MIGRATION.md

 Also ensure the tracker sets where OWLCMS-delivered ZIP resources are written:

 - Pass `localFilesDir` when starting the WebSocket integration.
+- Pass `localUrlPrefix` when starting the WebSocket integration (default: `/local`).
-- Update tracker’s `/local/*` serving logic (production hook or Express static) to read files from the same directory.
+- Update tracker’s `<localUrlPrefix>/*` serving logic (production hook or Express static) to read files from the same directory.

 This is required so deployments can place flags/logos/pictures/styles on durable storage (not tied to `process.cwd()`).

+It also ensures scoreboards and downstream consumers can change the URL base (not hard-coded `/local`).

 Tracker-specific behavior stays in tracker: